 Crochet around the sides

 You can crochet a single crochet around the armholes as an optional edge.
 We have tried this is in another version with a slightly smaller hook size and it gives it a neater edge.
-If you prefer the slightly more raw deconstructed look you can leave this step out.
+Once again if you prefer the slightly more raw deconstructed look you can leave this step out.

 Row 1: ch 1, sc evenly around the armhole, sl st to join